PaddlePaddle/Parakeet/examples/fastspeech/README.md

 If `--checkpoint` is provided, the checkpoint specified by `--checkpoint` is loaded.
 If `--checkpoint` is not provided, we try to load the model specified by `--iteration` from the checkpoint directory.
 If `--iteration` is not provided, we try to load the latested checkpoint from checkpoint directory.

-## Compute Alignment
+## Compute Phoneme Duration

+A ground truth duration of each phoneme (number of frames in the spectrogram that correspond to that phoneme) should be provided when training a FastSpeech model.

+We compute the ground truth duration of each phomemes in this way:
+We extract the encoder-decoder attention alignment from a trained Transformer TTS model;
+Each frame is considered corresponding to the phoneme that receive the most attention;

-Before train FastSpeech model, you should have diagonal information.
-We use the diagonal obtained from the TranformerTTS model as the diagonal, you can run alignments/get_alignments.py to get it.
+You can run alignments/get_alignments.py to get it.

 ```bash
 cd alignments